rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

         exec 2>&1 \
           sudo -H -u callcenter runsvdir -P /home/callcenter/service 'log:.........................................................................................................'

-Now any service directory the callcenter user symlinks in ~/service/ will get its own `runsv` process, running as callcenter.
+Now any service directory the callcenter user symlinks in ~/service/ will get its own `runsv` process, running as callcenter.  _None_ of the callcenter user's processes will be started (because `runsvdir` will not run) until postgresql, couchdb, and memcached are up and running successfully.

 `/home/callcenter/service/fs2ws/run`: